-The government is doing everything it can to prevent a terrorist attack.
+The Netherlands is working to combat terrorism in a variety of ways.
 For example, it monitors potential terrorists, promptly identifies individuals who may be becoming radicalised and provides at-risk people and buildings with additional security.

 Security of potential targets

-The government takes security measures to protect people and organisations that could become the target of attacks.
-This reduces the chance of a terrorist attack.
+The Dutch government takes security measures to protect people and organisations that could become the target of attacks.
+This reduces the chances of a terrorist attack.

-But if an attack does happen, the government will take steps to minimise the impact.
+And if an attack does happen, the Netherlands is prepared to minimise the impact.

 Terrorists go through a radicalisation process before turning to violence.
 Teachers and youth workers try to recognise this and report their suspicions to the police and criminal justice authorities, if necessary.
-Neighbourhood teams from the police play an important role in this process.
 In this way, it is possible to stop radicalisation in time and prevent it from leading to terrorism.

-The penalties for individuals involved in terrorism are severe.
-This applies not only to people who carry out attacks but also to those who are planning to do so.
+Terrorist offences are crimes carried out with the intent to cause terror.
+Terrorist intent is a circumstance that makes the punishment more severe.
+So the sentence for an offence carried out with terrorist intent will be harsher than for the basic offence alone.
+This applies not only to people who carry out attacks but also to those who intend to carry out an attack.
 For example, planning an attack or completing a terrorist training programme are also criminal offences.

 General counterterrorism measures

-Since the 9/11 attacks in 2001, the government has taken a series of general measures to combat terrorism.
+The Dutch government has taken a series of measures to combat terrorism.
 For example:

 - Websites that use hate speech or call for violence or discrimination are taken down.

-- The Counterterrorism Alert System warns the government and key sectors (drinking water companies, the energy sector) about terrorist threats.
+- The Counterterrorism Alert System warns the government and key sectors (such as drinking water companies and the energy sector) about terrorist threats.

 - The Royal Netherlands Air Force monitors Dutch airspace around the clock.